swysocki/powershell/performance/README.txt

 To run Powershell scripts, you must enable execution of 3rd party scripts in your environment.

 Open a Powershell prompt as Administrator by right clicking on the Powershell icon and selecting "Run as Administrator".
-Once Powershell has opened run > Set-ExecutionPolicy RemoteSigned Select Y for yes when prompted
+Once Powershell has opened run
+> Set-ExecutionPolicy RemoteSigned
+Select "Y" for yes when prompted
 Close Powershell